Field theories of active particle systems and their entropy production: Introduction

-Doi-Peliti field theories \cite{Doi:1976,Peliti:1985} on the other hand, retain the particle nature of the constituent degrees of freedom, but can be cumbersome to derive, normally requiring discretisation and an explicit derivation of a master equation.
-Instead, we demonstrate how a Doi-Peliti action can be determined using the Fokker-Planck operator governing the single particle dynamics.
+Doi-Peliti (DP) field theories \cite{Doi:1976,Doi:1976b,Peliti:1985} on the other hand, retain the particle nature of the constituent degrees of freedom, but can be cumbersome to derive, normally requiring discretisation and an explicit derivation of a master equation.
+Instead, we demonstrate how the bilinear part a Doi-Peliti action for multiple pair-interacting particles can be determined using the Fokker-Planck operator.
 Interactions through external and pair potentials, as well as reactions can be added by virtue of the same Poissonian ``superposition principle'', that allows a master equation to account for concurrent processes by adding corresponding gain and loss terms.
-We further show how the ensuing perturbation theory and its diagrammatics can be used to derive the entropy production, which turns out to draw only on the bare propagator and the lowest order perturbative vertices, as well as certain correlation functions.
+We further show how the ensuing perturbation theory and its diagrammatics can be used to derive the entropy production of conserved particle systems exactly, which turns out to draw entirely on first order terms, no matter how strong the interaction or how many particles interact simultaneously.
+These first order terms are contained in the bare propagator and the lowest order perturbative vertices, weighted by certain correlation functions.
 The diagrammatics of a field theory provides the small number of terms needed to calculate entropy production \emph{exactly}.
+Perturbative field theory is used here only as to systematically determine exact expressions.
+Since only the lowest order corrections in the perturbative expansion are needed, our results do not rely on the perturbative expansion being convergent.
 Our procedure results in very general formulae that need as system-specific input the details of the interaction potentials and a few low-order correlation functions.
 In the simplest case of non-interacting particles, the latter reduce to the one-point density, so that the entropy production becomes a spatial average of a local property.
 In general, if the interaction allows for up to $n$ particles interacting simultaneously, only the $(2n-1)$-point equal-time correlation function needs to be known, effectively quantifying where and how frequently such interactions take place.
+For numerical and experimental data a simple estimator is derived that that does not draw on any correlation function.
 We thus introduce a generic scheme to derive tractable expressions for the entropy production of complex many-particle systems on the basis of their microscopic, stochastic equation of motion.
 We illustrate the technique in a number of examples.